 Divorce presents an unclear, uncertain future.
 Many men turn to high-risk behaviors as an escape or release.
 Alcohol abuse, drug use, and other potentially hazardous behaviors spike following the end of a marriage.
 Suicide rates also increase dramatically in men during these times.

 While intentional self-harm definitely falls on one extreme end of the spectrum, there are many degrees.
 You may not become an alcoholic, but it’s common for men to imbibe a bit too much following divorce.
 It’s also common to neglect other good habits as well, which is also often detrimental to your health.

 Men have to contend with a laundry list of possible health problems in the best of times.
 That’s why events like Men’s Health Month are so important.
 They raise awareness and can lead people to take active measures to improve wellness.
-Following divorce, these risks only increase, so, while it’s vital to keep them in mind all the time, it’s especially key after ending a marriage.
+Following a divorce, these risks only increase.
+So, while it’s vital to keep them in mind all the time, it’s especially key after ending a marriage.